Aliases for FBL Gene

 GeneCards Summary for FBL Gene

 FBL (Fibrillarin) is a Protein Coding gene.
-Diseases associated with FBL include Systemic Scleroderma and Myositis.
-Among its related pathways are Chromatin Regulation / Acetylation and rRNA processing in the nucleus and cytosol.
+Diseases associated with FBL include Diffuse Scleroderma and Systemic Scleroderma.
+Among its related pathways are rRNA processing in the nucleus and cytosol and Gene Expression.
 Gene Ontology (GO) annotations related to this gene include methyltransferase activity.
 An important paralog of this gene is FBLL1.

-S-adenosyl-L-methionine-dependent methyltransferase that has the ability to methylate both RNAs and proteins.
-Involved in pre-rRNA processing by catalyzing the site-specific 2'-hydroxyl methylation of ribose moieties in pre-ribosomal RNA.
-Site specificity is provided by a guide RNA that base pairs with the substrate.
-Methylation occurs at a characteristic distance from the sequence involved in base pairing with the guide RNA.
-Also acts as a protein methyltransferase by mediating methylation of 'Gln-105' of histone H2A (H2AQ104me), a modification that impairs binding of the FACT complex and is specifically present at 35S ribosomal DNA locus (PubMed:24352239).
+S-adenosyl-L-methionine-dependent methyltransferase that has the ability to methylate both RNAs and proteins (PubMed:24352239, PubMed:30540930).
+Involved in pre-rRNA processing by catalyzing the site-specific 2'-hydroxyl methylation of ribose moieties in pre-ribosomal RNA (PubMed:30540930).
+Site specificity is provided by a guide RNA that base pairs with the substrate (By similarity).
+Methylation occurs at a characteristic distance from the sequence involved in base pairing with the guide RNA (By similarity).
+Also acts as a protein methyltransferase by mediating methylation of 'Gln-105' of histone H2A (H2AQ104me), a modification that impairs binding of the FACT complex and is specifically present at 35S ribosomal DNA locus (PubMed:24352239, PubMed:30540930).